Debate: Turncoat debating

-In this style of debating, the same speaker shifts allegiance between "For" and "Against" the motion.
+In this debating style, the same speaker shifts allegiance between "For" and "Against" the motion.
 It is a solo contest, unlike other debating forms.
-Here, the speaker is required to speak for 2 minutes "For the motion", 2 minutes "Against the motion", and finally draw up a 1-minute conclusion in which the speaker balances the debate.
+Here, the speaker is required to speak for 2 minutes "For the motion", two minutes "Against the motion", and finally draw up a 1-minute conclusion in which the speaker balances the debate.
 At the end of the fifth minute, the debate will be opened to the house, in which members of the audience will put questions to the candidate, which they will have to answer.
-In the Turncoat format, emphasis is on transitions, the strength of argument, and the balancing of opinions.
+In the Turncoat format, the emphasis is on transitions, the strength of argument, and the balancing of opinions.